AdamYv/Option-Pricer/README.md

 ## Goal

-I am working on an Option Pricer as a personal project (American & European).
+An Option Pricer for American , European and Asian.

 ## Features in Progress